01 of 11

-At a cooking temperature between 300 and 350 degrees F, it takes a chicken about 20 to 30 minutes per pound to cook.
+At a cooking temperature between 300 F and 350 F, it takes a chicken about 20 to 30 minutes per pound to cook.
 A 4-pound chicken should take nearly 2 hours.
-When the internal temperature of the chicken reaches 175 to 180 degree F, it is time to take it off the heat.
+When the internal temperature of the chicken reaches 175 F 180 F, it is time to take it off the heat.

-As the chicken cooks, you may notice that it tends to plump up.
-As the chicken gets close to being done this plumping goes away.
+As the chicken cooks, you might notice that it tends to plump up.
+As the chicken gets close to being done, this plumping goes away.
 Also, the skin of the chicken will be a dark, golden brown.
 These are clues that it is nearly done and time to start checking the temperature.

 To test the internal temperature, use a meat thermometer and take a reading in at least two different places.
 Test the center of the chicken breast and in the thigh right above the drumstick.
 These are the densest parts of the chicken and the slowest to cook.
-When both of these places read above 175 degrees F, it is time to take the chicken off the grill.Continue to 7 of 8 below.
+When both of these places read above 175 F, it is time to take the chicken off the grill.Continue to 10 of 11 below.

 Take the Chicken Off the Grill

-When taking the rotisserie rod and chicken off the grill start by turning off the burners and rotisserie motor.
+When taking the rotisserie rod and chicken off the grill, start by turning off the burners and rotisserie motor.
 We find it is usually easier to lift up and pull off the motor first to get it out of the way.
 Get a good hold of the rod on both ends and place the chicken on your platter and cutting board.
-We've seen many a bird fall to the ground so keep a good hold of it.Continue to 8 of 8 below.
+We've seen many a bird fall to the ground so keep a good hold of it.Continue to 11 of 11 below.